ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     In this example, we are setting an information barrier policy that has GUID *43c37853-ea10-4b90-a23d-ab8c9377247* to an inactive status.

-3. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.
+3. use the `Start-InformationBarrierPoliciesApplication` cmdlet.

     Changes are applied, user by user, for your organization.
 If your organization is large, it can take 24 hours for this process to complete.